Kansas Department Of Transportation Calls Donald Trump A ‘Delusional Communist’

 The Kansas Department of Transportation sent out a surprising tweet on Sunday afternoon calling Donald Trump a “delusional communist.”
-According to KWCH in Witchita, Kansas, a KDOT employee used the agency’s official account to attack the president for a tweet that he wrote criticizing two Fox News anchors and CNN.
+According to KWCH in Wichita, Kansas, a KDOT employee used the agency’s official account to attack the president for a tweet that he wrote criticizing two Fox News anchors and CNN.

-On Sunday afternoon, Trump tweeted that Fox News anchors Arthel Neville and Leland Vitter must have been trained by CNN, and suggested that they should be working with Fox’s lowest-rated anchor Shepard Smith.
-Though it wasn’t clear that angered the commander in chief, his ire seemed to stem from a Fox News segment called “America’s New HQ.”
+On Sunday afternoon, Trump tweeted that Fox News anchors Arthel Neville and Leland Vittert must have been trained by CNN, and suggested that they should be working with Fox’s lowest-rated anchor Shepard Smith.
+Though it wasn’t clear what angered the commander-in-chief, his ire seemed to stem from a Fox News segment called “America’s New HQ.”
 During that segment, Vittert commented on the constitutionality of the wall along the U.S.-Mexico border.

 In response, the Kansas DOT’s official Twitter account sent out a message attacking the president for attempting to censor the media.